-To simulate this set of partial differential equations, a finite-difference time-domain (FDTD) method was employed, using an explicit Euler integration scheme with a temporal step of $0.01$~ps and a spatial step of 0.12 µm.
-For each current value, the system was simulated for 50 ns.
-Furthermore, when applying a current ramp, the initial conditions at a given current level were taken from the final state of the preceding one.
-To evaluate the birefringence-induced frequency splittings $f_{b,j}$, we solved the Helmholtz equation for each transverse mode, imposing the continuity of the tangential field component and of its normal derivative at the interface between the active region and the cladding \cite{valle2002spatial}.\\
+To simulate this set of equations, a finite-difference time-domain (FDTD) method was employed, using an explicit Euler integration scheme with a temporal (spatial) step of $0.01$~ps ($0.12~\mu$m).
+For each current value, the system was simulated for $50$~ns.
+Furthermore, when increasing the current, the final state for the preceding current was used as initial conditions.
+We calculate the birefringence splittings $f_{p,j}$ by solving the Helmholtz equation for each TM, imposing the continuity of the tangential field component and its normal derivative at the interface of active region and cladding \cite{valle1995spatial}.

-To get a better understanding of the system, light-intensity (LI) curves are plotted in Fig.~\ref{fig:diag_bifur_spectre_RF}(a).
-They are calculated from the average intensity over the last 20 ns for each value of the normalized injection current $\mu = J(r,t) / J_{th}$ where $J_{th}$~= 1.35 is the threshold current.
-The inset also displays the 2D profiles of the LP$_{01}$ and LP$_{11}$ modes.
-In Fig.~\ref{fig:diag_bifur_spectre_RF}, $f_{b,0} \approx $ 9.7 GHz and $\gamma_{a}$ = 1 ns$^{-1}$.
-For $\mu \leq 2.6$, the system exhibits a behavior similar to that of a SM-VCSEL \cite{martin1996polarization}.
-Indeed, the LP$_{11}$ mode emerges only above $\mu = 2.6$, hence the multimode model can be reduced to a single mode model for low current values.
-A PS between the two polarizations of the LP$_{01}$ mode is observed for $\mu \approx 1.2$.
-Just after the rise of the LP$_{11}$ modes, the behavior becomes more complex as the mode hierarchy is rearranged.
-Also, for $\mu \approx 6.5$, another PS occurs.
-Lastly, for really high currents, an even more complex behavior appears.
-The LI-curves show significant fluctuations that suggest complex dynamics including redistribution of power between both transverse and polarization modes.\\
+Light-intensity (LI) curves of the modes are plotted in Fig.~\ref{fig:diag_bifur_spectre_RF}(a) for $f_{p,0} \approx 9.7$~GHz and $\gamma_{a}$ = 1 ns$^{-1}$.
+They are calculated from the average intensity over the last $20$~ns for each value of the normalized injection current \mbox{$\mu = J(r = 0,t) / J_{th}$} where $J_{th} \simeq 1.35$ is the threshold current.
+The inset displays the 2D profiles of the LP$_{01}$ and LP$_{11}$ modes.
+For $\mu \leq 2.6$, the system exhibits a behavior similar to a SM-VCSEL \cite{martin1996polarization}.
+Indeed, the LP$_{11}$ mode emerges only above $\mu = 2.6$, hence the multimode model reproduces a single-mode model for low currents.
+A PS between the LP$_{01,x}$ and LP$_{01,y}$ modes is observed at $\mu \approx 1.2$.
+Just after the onset of the LP$_{11}$ modes, the behavior becomes more complex as the mode hierarchy is rearranged, with another PS at $\mu \approx 6.5$.
+Lastly, for very high currents, the LI-curves show significant fluctuations that suggest complex dynamics including redistribution of power between both transverse and polarization modes.